- Clinical science

 - Gastric MALTomas: multiple studies show an association with H. pylori infection.

 - Nongastric MALTomas: frequent association with autoimmune conditions

 MALTomas show an association with chronic immune stimulation (bacterial, autoimmune)!
 References:

 - Blood analysis: anemia

 - Histopathology and immunohistochemistry

-- Imaging: CT, MRI, PET-CT for tumor staging
+- Imaging: CT, MRI for tumor staging

 - Additionally, upper gastrointestinal (UGI) endoscopy